 CRIMINAL DEFENSE FOR LOITERING FOR PROSTITUTION CASE

-If you or someone you know is facing charges of Loitering for the Purpose of Committing a Prostitution Offense under Penal Code § 653.22 in California, it is advisable to seek legal representation from an experienced criminal defense attorney.
+If you or someone you know is facing charges of Loitering for the Purpose of Committing a Prostitution Offense under Penal Code § 653.22 in California, it is advisable to seek legal representation from an experienced Los Angeles prostitution lawyer.
 One such attorney is Cyrus Tabibnia, based in Los Angeles.

 Cyrus Tabibnia, a Los Angeles criminal defense lawyer offers an initial consultation to discuss the details of your case.
 Acting swiftly and obtaining legal assistance early on can have a significant impact on the outcome of your case.